dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2607: Business innovation is crucial for meeting society's needs.
+### T2607: Businesspeople and manufacturers play essential roles in job creation and economic growth.

 |Support|
 |---|